scottbedard/gradient/README.md

 npm install @bedard/gradient
 ```

-Then instantiate an instance with reference to a canvas
+Then create an instance with reference to a canvas

 ```js
 const canvas = document.querySelector('canvas')